iTwin/itwinjs-core/docs/learning/ui/framework/SyncUi.md

 ## SyncUi Dispatcher

 The [SyncUiEventDispatcher]($appui-react) is called to dispatch syncEventIds to register listeners.
 The caller can choose to dispatch the syncEventId immediately ([SyncUiEventDispatcher.dispatchImmediateSyncUiEvent]($appui-react)) or the default way ([SyncUiEventDispatcher.dispatchSyncUiEvent]($appui-react)), which uses a timer.
-Most of the time using the timer version is preferable so multiple refreshes of the same component can be avoided.
-The timer version of dispatching will attempt to wait until no new syncEventIds have been dispatched before calling the registered listeners.
+Usually, the timer version is preferable so multiple refreshes of the same component can be avoided.
+Dispatching with the timer will attempt to wait until no new syncEventIds have been dispatched before calling the registered listeners.

 ## Sync EventId